Module var

 §Contextual

-The ContextVar<T> variable represents a context depend value, meaning they can produce a different value depending on where they are used.
+The ContextVar<T> type represents a variable that has context depend value, meaning they can produce a different value depending on where they are used.
 Context vars are declared using the context_var! macro.

 The example below declares a context var and a property that sets it.
 The context var is then used in two texts with two different contexts, the first text will show “Text!”, the second will show “Stack!”.